Luis96920/streamlit-chatbot/README.md

 - If you want to open in codespaces, click on the above badge `Open in GitHub Codespaces` 🛠️
 - If you want to open in VSCode locally, click on the above badge `Open in Dev Containers` 🛠️

+## Running server 🏃‍♂️
+### In Dev Environment 🛠️
+- To run the server, run the command `make run`.
+This starts up the streamlit app.
+You can access the stremalit app through `localhost:8501` 🚀
+- To stop the server, run `make stopserver` ⛔

+### Using docker-compose in root 🐳

+- To run using docker-compose, cd into the root directory and run `docker-compose up`.
+This may not be useful for development.
+- There is an image available in this repository.
+If you just want to check this project out, download `other/docker-compose.yml` file and run `docker-compose up` 🐳